Little girl smiling while holding a black goat in a field

 Children With Disabilities

-Learn how Holt sponsors and donors help children with disabilities receive the specialized care and support they need — in and out of school.
+Learn how Holt sponsors and donors help children with disabilities reach their fullest potential.

 Malnutrition